 The client’s initial request was to create an outdoor living space with some area for growing food.
-But the project turned out to be a bit more complex.
-Not only did street noise have to be addressed, but also their property had a steep incline, that created an odd aesthetic challenge and more susceptibility to water runoff.
+Street noise had to be addressed, as well as a steep incline, that created an odd aesthetic challenge and more susceptibility to water runoff.

-Now that the garden is complete, maintenance is relatively easy –and the weekly upkeep consists mainly of pruning back overly zealous plants.
+Now that the garden is complete, maintenance is relatively easy with the weekly upkeep consisting mainly of pruning back overly zealous plants.
 The garden mixes drought tolerant plants with permeable hardscape to maximize water conservation.

 The North Berkeley sanctuary garden includes a highly efficient irrigation system, permeable materials and techniques to allow the excess water to percolate back into the root systems instead of washing downhill.